Equations of tropical varieties: Introduction

 \begin{thmA} Let $\nu : k \rightarrow S$ be a valued field with $S$ a totally ordered idempotent semifield.
 Given a closed subscheme $Z\subset \PP^n_k$, the tropicalization $\Trop_{\PP^n}^\nu(Z) \subset \PP^n_S$ has a well-defined Hilbert polynomial, and it coincides with that of $Z$. \end{thmA}

 This suggests that the process of sending a variety to its tropicalization behaves like a flat degeneration.

 We briefly explain the idea behind the construction of this scheme-theoretic tropicalization.
 Due to the nature of $(\mathrm{max},+)$-algebra, the graph of a tropical polynomial $f$ is piecewise linear; the regions of linearity are where a single monomial in $f$ strictly dominates and the ``bend locus,'' where the function is nonlinear, is the set of points where the maximum is attained by at least two monomials simultaneously.
 The bend locus (often called a tropical hypersurface or locus of tropical vanishing) is the tropical analogue of the zero locus of a polynomial over a ring.
-We enrich the bend locus of $f$ with a scheme structure by realizing it as the solution set to a natural system of tropical algebraic equations: the \emph{bend relations of $f$} (\S\ref{section:affinebendrels}).
+We enrich the bend locus of $f$ with a scheme structure by realizing it as the solution set to a natural system of tropical algebraic equations, the \emph{bend relations} of $f$ (\S\ref{section:affinebendrels}).
 These equations are given by equating $f$ with each polynomial obtained from $f$ by deleting a single monomial.
-By the fundamental theorem of tropical geometry \cite[Theorem 3.2.4]{MS} (Kapranov's Theorem in the case of a hypersurface), set-theoretic tropicalization can be recast as intersecting the bend loci of the coefficient-wise valuations of all polynomials in the ideal defining an affine variety.
-Our scheme-theoretic tropicalization is defined by replacing this set-theoretic intersection with the scheme-theoretic intersection of bend loci.
+By the Fundamental Theorem of Tropical Geometry \cite[Theorem 3.2.4]{MS} (Kapranov's Theorem in the case of a hypersurface), set-theoretic tropicalization can be recast as intersecting the bend loci of the coefficient-wise valuations of all polynomials in the ideal defining an affine variety.
+Our scheme-theoretic tropicalization is defined by replacing this set-theoretic intersection with the intersection of bend loci as schemes.
 This yields a solution to the implicitization problem for the coordinate-wise valuation map.
-For a homogeneous ideal defining a projective subscheme, these bend relations are compatible with the grading and essentially reduce tropicalization to the framework of tropical linear algebra and valuated matroids, from which the Hilbert polynomial result follows.